boopsboops/nhamunda-checklist/nhamunda-checklist.md

 #### *Tatia nigra* Sarmento-Soares & Martins-Pinheiro, 2008

 ##### Notes
-Identification to species level follows <u>Sarmento-Soares & Martins-Pinheiro (2008)</u> based on the following characters: dark brown body color; and short post-cleithral process (about 60% of head length) not reaching vertical through origin of dorsal fin.
+Identification to species level follows <u>Sarmento-Soares & Martins-Pinheiro (2008)</u> based on the following characters: dark brown body colour; and short post-cleithral process (about 60% of head length) not reaching vertical through origin of dorsal fin.

 Four individuals were caught by hand from their lodgements in woody substrates at the margin of the main river stem (they were also observed in rocky habitats, but were more difficult to catch in this situation).
 Water temperature was 28.9&deg;C. An example of a live specimen is pictured in Figure YYY.